DenisMal00/smart-inventory-monitor/README.md

 ![Dashboard Demo](assets/dashboard-in-action1.gif)

-> **Sensor Simulation:** For this demonstration, a **Python-based sensor simulator** mimics an industrial IP camera by pushing images to the **AWS Fargate Task** at a constant 1 FPS rate.
+> **Sensor Simulation:** For this demonstration, a **Python-based sensor simulator** mimics an industrial IP camera by pushing images to the **AWS Fargate Task**.
 This showcases how the backend handles real-time inference and updates the global state without human intervention.

 ---